Feb

 You just EAT them!

-Knowing that this is Japan we’re talking about, you probably have guessed right already.
+As this is Japan we’re talking about, you probably have guessed it already.

 You can’t just eat them, there’s a rule yet again!